 Tier II - The maximum household income limit for the Tier II program cannot exceed \$35,200 which is 70% of the statewide median income.
-The interest rate for the Tier II program is one half (1/2) of the current interest rate for the THDA Great Rate Program.
-Currently the interest rate on our Great Rate Program is 5.3%, therefore, the interest rate on the Tier II program would be 2.65%.
-The Tier II interest rate will fluctuate with changes in the interest rate for THDA's Great Rate Program.
+Currently the interest rate on the Tier II program is 2.7%.
+The Tier II interest rate is subject to change.
 The maximum loan amount cannot exceed 75% of the appraised value.